Skip to content ↓

 Gatsby Benchmark 5 - Encounters with employers and employees

 Each student has multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-There are various school events throughout the curriculum that allow students to encounter employers and employees, such as the STEM day when year 7 work with representatives of BAE systems.
-There is a school careers fair for Year 9, a Post 18 day information day for the Sixth Form and compulsory volunteering with other agencies taking place during year 12 enrichment studies.
+There are various school events throughout the curriculum that allow students to encounter employers and employees, such as the school careers fair for Year 9; after-school "Career Surgeries" where businesses come in to talk to students; Career Day for Year 7 & 8; a Post 18 day information day for the Sixth Form; compulsory volunteering with other agencies taking place during year 12 enrichment studies PLUS much more.
+Please see the Careers provision for a full list of activities.

 Gatsby Benchmark 6: Experience of workplaces.

-Students are offered support on where to find work experience contacts, and how to write a cover letter, through PSHE lessons, and in careers meetings, should they want to arrange their own work experience over their summer or Easter break in Year 11, or find part-time work.
+Year 10 and Year 12 students all take part in a 5 day Work Experience week.
+Year 12 students also get allocated an additional 3 optional days of independent work experience.
+All Work Experience is processed through Unifrog Placement Tool.
+Students are offered support on where to find work experience contacts, how to write a cover letter and how to put together a CV through PSHE lessons, in careers meetings and information including templates is available on our website.
+Should students want to arrange their own work experience over their summer or Easter break in Year 11, or find part-time work.

 By age 18, sixth formers would have taken part in ongoing volunteering and/or at least one period of work experience that is encouraged as part of their enrichment studies.